Lecco is an incredible alpine city on the shores of Lake Como in Italy.

-Lecco dates back to the 12th century and grew to become one of the most important industrial centres in Italy during the Industrial Revolution.
+Lecco dates back to the 12th century.
+It grew to become one of the most important industrial centres in Italy during the Industrial Revolution.
 Today, the affluent city is home to ~48,000 people.
-It’s a 50-minute drive from Como, or a 40-minute drive from Viale Campoè, where you can do a very cool zipline!
+It’s a 50-minute drive from Como, or a 40-minute drive from Viale Campoè, where you can do a very cool zip line!

 Lecco should definitely be on your list of places to visit when you travel to Lake Como!

-You’ll soon come across a golden statue, this is St. Nicholas, the patron saint of sailors on Lake Como, so be sure to be extra nice to him – especially if you’re on a boat!
+You’ll soon come across a golden statue.
+This is St. Nicholas, the patron saint of sailors on Lake Como.
+Be sure to be extra nice to him – especially if you’re on a boat!

 Next, you’ll want to take a boat ride on Lake Como.
 If you think Lecco is pretty from land, you haven’t seen it from the water:

 Of special note, is the distinctive mountain, Resegone.
 Its name is derived from the word for saw due to its resemblance.
-It’s so high, that you can even see it from Milan!
+You can even see it from Milan!

 Unsurprisingly, Lake Como is a water sports lover’s paradise, especially for sailing.
 I also saw a couple of sea-doos and diving is also possible.
 Just don’t expect to reach the bottom.
 At its deepest point, it’s 410 metres deep, one of the deepest lakes in all of Europe!
 I would love to come back to dive in Lake Como!

-Or, your adventure can simply be looking glamorous on Lake Como while the captain does all the work – that was my strategy when I visited Lecco:).
+Or, your adventure can simply be looking glamorous on Lake Como.
+You can let the captain does all the work.
+That was my strategy when I visited Lecco:).
 I figured I deserved a day off after my incredible bungee ziplining adventure the day before!